chrisbueno10/calculatorapp/README.md

 # calculatorapp
-This is an online calculator app
+This is an online calculator app using HTML, CSS, and JavaScript